What is a Florida VA Loan?

 Veterans in Florida Eligibility

 Only service members, veterans, and their spouses may qualify for a VA loan in Florida.
-There are strict criteria regarding your service commitment in the armed forces that will render you eligible for what is known as a Certificate of Eligibility.
+There are strict criteria regarding your service commitment in the armed forces.
+They will render if you are eligible for a Certificate of Eligibility.
 You must qualify for this certificate in order to receive a military mortgage from any lender.

 For details on the service requirements for a VA loan in Florida, you can view the criteria here.